dendronhq/dendron-site/vault/dendron.topic.note-reference.md

 ### Header References

 A header reference will include the entire contents of a note starting from a specified heading.
+A note reference will transclude everything from the given header to the next header of equal or lesser depth

 ```
 ![[demo.embed.block#head1]]